-Lincoln Peak has exceptional runs and some great challenging terrain for boarders and skiers.
-The Mad Bus can get you to and from Lincoln Peak, which is useful if you are staying on resort but too far to walk with ski and snowboarder gear.
+Lincoln Peak has exceptional runs and some challenging terrain for boarders and skiers.
+The Mad Bus can get you to and from Lincoln Peak, which is useful if you are staying on resort, but it’s too far to walk with ski and snowboarder gear.

 Dubbed the “Hidden Gem” of Sugarbush Ski Resort, Mt.
 Ellen, may have a casual feel, but it has some hardcore skiing.
-It boasts Vermont’s highest chairlift, a challenging terrain park, and plethora of woods and bump terrain.
+It boasts Vermont’s highest chairlift, a challenging terrain park, and picturesque woods and terrain.

 Family-Friendly Skiing at Sugarbush Ski Resort

 With its variety of slopes, children’s areas, fine and casual dining and lodging accommodations, and a friendly, laid back atmosphere that’s heavy on the powder, Sugarbush Ski Resort is one of the best places to hit the slopes in Vermont.
 Sugarbush opened in 1958 and it really is a must-see.
 If you’re planning a ski vacation, I encourage you to give Sugarbush Ski Resort a look here.